Panoptikum-social/blog.panoptikum.social/pages/pro_features.md

 ### Further Questions?

-Check out the blog post [Pro User Preview](https://blog.panoptikum.io/2017/07/01/pro_user_preview.html#d0c08e0a) - it shows the steps to update your persona step-by-step.
+Check out the blog post [Pro User Preview](https://blog.panoptikum.social/2017/07/01/pro_user_preview.html#d0c08e0a) - it shows the steps to update your persona step-by-step.

-Please send all your remaining questions regarding the pro user to <sonja@panoptikum.io>.
+Please send all your remaining questions regarding the pro user to <sonja@panoptikum.social>.
 After several months with Panoptikum I sometimes miss the obvious.